ivaxxnov/Syllabus-Scanner/README.md

 3. query gpt with prompt
 4. check gpt response
 5. insert values from response into grade calc spreadsheet file
-6. insert values from resposne into calender file
+6. insert values from response into calendar file
 7. return files

 ## Overview

 Syllabus-Scanner is a site designed to simplify the process of creating a schedule for the school semester.
-The site uses chatGPT to scan your Syllabus files and extracts key details such as course and assignment names, due dates, and quiz dates.
-The extracted information is then compiled into a nicely formatted spreadsheet, sorted in order of due date, with colour coding for easy readability.
-The spreadsheet file is returned to the user along with an importable calender file.
+The site uses chatGPT to scan your Syllabus files and extracts key details such as course name, assignments, due dates, and quiz dates.
+The extracted information is then compiled into two files.
+A nicely formatted spreadsheet, sorted in order of due date, with colour coding for easy readability, as well as a calendar file which is able to be imported into any major calendar application (Google, Microsoft, Apple) for easy tracking.
+The files are then returned to the user for download.

 ## How It Works